aria-tools/ARIA-tools/README.md

 python -m pip install -e .
 ```

+`pyproject.toml` is the authoritative install surface for pip installs.
+The
+repo-level `requirements.txt` and `environment.yml` are broader contributor
+environment definitions that intentionally include optional command
+dependencies and test tooling used for local development and CI.

 For optional command groups, install the matching extras after the GDAL-capable environment is active:
 ```.tcsh
 python -m pip install -e ".[aws,order,plot,dev]"